 You can manage the ToolJet Database directly from the Database Editor.
 ToolJet Database organizes the data into tables that can have different structures.
 All the tables will be listed lexicographically on the left, click on any of the table to view the table data.

-For creating a new table in ToolJet Database, click on the Add table button on the top left corner of the Database editor.
+For creating a new table in ToolJet Database, click on the Create New Table button on the top left corner of the Database editor.

-When the Add table button is clicked, a drawer opens up from the right where you can enter the details of your new table.
+When the Create New Table button is clicked, a drawer opens up from the right from where you can enter the details of your new table.

 For creating a new table, you'll need to: